Edydh/BuildVault/ACTION_PLAN.md

-✅ **Complete Project Management** - Full CRUD operations with file organization ✅ **Advanced Media Capture** - Photo, video, and document management with thumbnails ✅ **Comprehensive Search** - Real-time search across projects and media comments ✅ **Authentication System** - Apple Sign-In, Google Sign-In, and local development auth ✅ **Professional UI/UX** - Modern design with smooth animations and edge-to-edge support ✅ **Data Management** - Export, sharing, and comprehensive file handling
+✅ **Complete Project Management** - Full CRUD operations with file organization ✅ **Advanced Media Capture** - Photo, video, and document management with thumbnails ✅ **Comprehensive Search** - Real-time search across projects and media comments ✅ **Production-Ready Authentication** - Apple Sign-In and Google Sign-In fully functional with Supabase ✅ **Professional UI/UX** - Modern design with smooth animations and edge-to-edge support ✅ **Data Management** - Export, sharing, and comprehensive file handling

 The app is now ready for production use with a solid foundation for future enhancements.
-The next phase should focus on production authentication setup and advanced search features to further enhance the user experience.
+With authentication fully resolved, the next phase can focus on advanced search features and optional enhancements to further enhance the user experience.

 ---

-**Last Updated**: January 2025
+**Last Updated**: September 2025
-**Next Review**: All critical features completed - app is production ready **Estimated Total Development Time**: 4-5 weeks **Status**: ✅ ALL CRITICAL FEATURES COMPLETED + LATEST STABILITY FIXES
+**Next Review**: All critical features completed - app is production ready with full authentication **Estimated Total Development Time**: 4-5 weeks **Status**: ✅ ALL CRITICAL FEATURES COMPLETED + AUTHENTICATION PRODUCTION-READY

 ---